Warning Signs of Nursing Home Abuse in Colorado

 • Emotional distress: It pertains to an intense level of unpleasant emotions such as feelings of depression, emotional numbness, or aggression.

-• Sudden changes in mood or behavior: A nursing home resident may have increased anxiety, fear, or agitation when they are abused.
+• Sudden changes in mood or behavior: A nursing home resident may have increased anxiety, fear, or agitation.
 They often experience sudden changes in mood or behavior when family members visit them, or when they are around specific staff members.

 • Non-verbal signs: These are emotional signs that residents show in the presence of caregivers who abuse them.
 In cases of mistreatment, victims may appear afraid, nervous, or unwilling to speak.